NADO is governed by a Board of community representatives who have business, community and disability interests.

 Treasurer Anil Puri, commencing on the Board in 2014, specialises in business development, financial management, organisational systems and team development.
 Anil has run his own business consulting firm since 2005 and has a broad range of experience helping small and medium-sized businesses develop.
 He is a trained accountant with a Masters of Management and has many years of experience working in corporate businesses in Australia and overseas.
 Anil is passionate about helping individuals develop personally and professionally and is committed to assisting NADO adapt and grow in a changing environment.

-Secretary Bernadette Curryer is returning to the Board, having served as a Board member and past president from 2004-2009.
+Director Bernadette Curryer is returning to the Board, having served as a Board member and past president from 2004-2009.
 She brings a perspective to issues involving disability based on a range of lived experiences, including parenting an adult daughter with an intellectual disability, and 12 years working in the disability sector, primarily in the fields of self-advocacy and adult education.
 Bernadette has a Masters of Health Science (Developmental Disability) and is currently undertaking a PhD at the University of Sydney, researching self-determination within the family context.
 She is particularly interested in how services can support the rights of people with disability, enabling adults with disability to have increased control of their life whilst recognising and nurturing positive, supportive family relationships.

-Director Owen Rogers, commencing on the Board in 2011, specialises in business development, finance, community engagement and leadership, having developed and run businesses in the local region.
+Director Owen Rogers, commencing on the Board in 2011, specialises in the business development, finance, community engagement, and leadership, having developed and run businesses in the local region.
 Owen has a range of experiences in banking, accounting, business strategy, relationships and mentor building and is invested in creating awareness of people with disabilities in our area, while making sure that access issues are solved in future directions for the CBD, adopting and analysing the NDIS objectives, especially implementation for our clients and NADO, while advancing partnerships and opportunities for people living with a disability in our region.

-Director Rhonda Burke, commenced on the Board in 2000 and specialises in disability and carers’ needs.
+Secretary Rhonda Burks, commenced on the Board in 2000 and specialises in disability and carers’ needs.
 Rhonda is a parent and carer of an adult son with a disability.
 In 2012, Rhonda received a Carers Award and is an active member of the St Marys Carers group.
 She has been a Board member for over 15 years and is dedicated to helping NADO thrive in supporting people with a disability.
 Rhonda is a strong advocate for people with disability and carers, ensuring that their voices are heard.

 Director Dr Samuel Arnold commenced on the Board in 2017.
 He is a registered psychologist, and works as a Postdoctoral Research Fellow in Program 3 of the Cooperative Research Centre for Living with Autism Spectrum Disorders (Autism CRC), the world’s first national, cooperative research effort focused on Autism.
 He is based at the University of New South Wales in the Department of Developmental Disability Neuropsychiatry (3DN), and formerly worked as a researcher and psychologist at the Centre for Disability Studies University of Sydney.
 He is also a Casual Academic at the University of Western Sydney.
 Sam is passionate about the empowerment of people with disability to pursue a chosen valued life.